-Inequality is a widely-cited cause of the Colombian conflict, from economists and academics in international institutions to the average Colombian.
+Inequality is a widely-cited cause of Colombia’s armed conflict, from economists and academics in international institutions to the average Colombian.

 One aspect of extreme inequality experienced in the country is that of income.

 According to most sources, including the World Bank and CIA rankings, Colombia is on the top ten most unequal countries in the world in terms of family income.
 And most of its citizens are aware.

 While the decades-long conflict in Colombia has many roots, most observers agree that the perception of inequality is an important factor.

 Former senior World Bank country economist Lars Christian Moller